kitsu/PCGTest/PCGTest/Simulation/README.md

 Each tick all timers are decremented.
 When any entity's timer reaches zero it can then perform some action, which in turn adds some number of ticks back to the entity's timer.

+## Persistence

+The simulation is built of two parts: places and things.
+Places in memory are stored in chunks, which are effectively 3d arrays of integers.
+Because multi-dimension arrays can be trivially linearized storing chunk data should be straight forward.
+Storage space can be reduced by computing and storing a diff from the generated chunk.
+Things, i.e. entities, are generated with a unique identifier.
+When unloaded entities are written to a file named with the entity id.
+When a chunk is loaded that references an entity, and the id isn't present in-memory, then the file is read and the entity is reconstituted.